cfoh/IoT-Network-Intrusion-Detection-with-Ensemble-Learners/README.md

 In our program, we use a concatenated csv file instead of original individual csv files.
 We concatenate the csv files into a single csv file and apply some data cleaning.
 The script to cancatenate the csv files is given here as `CombineData.ipynb`.
 The concatenated csv file exceeds the file size limit even after compression, thus it is not provided here.
 Please use the script to generate the concatenated csv file.

-### The Machine Learning Models
+### The Machine Learning (ML) Models

-Source code will be made available soon.
+In our paper, we applied the following 5 ML models.
+You can also find the source code in this repository.
+- Adaboost
+- LightGBM
+- Random Forest
+- CatBoost
+- XGBoost